-Results: Clients who completed the 120-hour MathRx program achieved statistically significant standard score changes (p < .001) on the assessment of math skills selected from Woodcock Johnson III - Tests of Achievement and Tests of Achievement.
+Results: Clients who completed the 120-hour MathRx program achieved statistically significant standard score changes (p < .001) on the assessment of math skills selected from the Woodcock-Johnson III - Tests of Cognitive Abilities and Tests of Achievement.
 Post-training percentiles are all within the normal range, and the overall age-equivalent gain in math skills was 3.4 years.